langzizhixin/wav2lip384x384/README.md

 Pre training checkpoints for wav2lip_576x576 or 512x512 will be released in June 2025.

 # Citing
-Thank the two authors, Thank you for their wonderful work. https://github.com/primepake/wav2lip_288x288 https://github.com/nghiakvnvsd/wav2lip384 https://github.com/Rudrabha/Wav2Lip
+Thank the  authors, Thank you for their wonderful work.

+https://github.com/primepake/wav2lip_288x288

+https://github.com/nghiakvnvsd/wav2lip384

+https://github.com/Rudrabha/Wav2Lip

 # Disclaimers